MinaProtocol/mina/rfcs/0009-transition-frontier-controller.md

 The main rationale for doing this redesign is to ease the difficulty of debugging asynchronous control.
-And to avoid debugging all the edge-cases we've never explored in the existing ledger-builder-controller (what happens in the presense of particular looking forks).
+And to avoid debugging all the edge-cases we've never explored in the existing ledger-builder-controller (what happens in the presence of particular looking forks).

 One alternative is to instead prioritize in investing in debugging infrastructure such as visualizations and logging tooling to get through these